curl/everything-curl/cmdline/variables.md

 also opt to set a default value if the environment variable does not exist, using `=content` or `@file` as described above.

-As an example example, assign the `%USER` environment variable to a curl variable and insert it into a URL.
+As an example, assign the `%USER` environment variable to a curl variable and insert it into a URL.
 Because no default value is specified, this operation fails if the environment variable does not exist: